 Enrolment in the Music Technology program is highly restricted and very competitive.
 Students will be selected on the basis of their previous background or experience in music technology and/or sound recording, computer programming skills, expressed interest in the program, and Cumulative Grade Point Average.
-Applicants will need to demonstrate substantial knowledge in music technology and computer science as a part of the audition/application process.
-Students who fail to do so will be required to take extra courses at the beginning of the program.
+Applicants will need to demonstrate substantial knowledge in music technology and computer science.
 Continuation in the program also requires extended effort, both in terms of creative projects and in the acquisition of concepts and skills.

 All applicants to the Music Technology Program must submit representative examples of their original creative work in order to be considered for admittance.
 At least two musical projects on which the applicant has worked should be included with their application to the program.
 These projects will be reviewed by a Music Technology Faculty Committee and should be in a form that best represents the project.
-For example, the applicant can submit lead sheets of original songs, or printed scores of original compositions or arrangements.
+For example, the applicant can submit lead sheets of original songs or printed scores of original compositions or arrangements.
 Examples can also be submitted in purely digital form, which might include MIDI or digital audio files on external hard drives, data drives (PC and Mac formats are acceptable), or Web site addresses (give specific URLs) where original music or sounds created by the applicant can be found.
 In each case, a short statement explaining the applicant's involvement in the creation of the work must be included.
 For example, it should tell whether the applicant is the sole creator or a collaborator; the composer, arranger or remixer; and whether the applicant is performing the work on the recording(s).
 In addition, a separate, typed, one-page statement of the applicant's musical background influences and goals must be included.
 Students without secure knowledge of music fundamentals and keyboard ability will be required to take basic piano courses as listed in the music curriculum.